SymfonyCasts/solid/sfcasts/staging-environments.md

 symfony vars
 ```

-We have the two that were set from the `var:set` command we ran earlier.
+We have the two that were set by the `var:set` command we ran earlier.
 Delete
-*both* of these completely:
+*both* of them:

 ```terminal
 symfony var:delete BLACKFIRE_SERVER_ID BLACKFIRE_SERVER_TOKEN
 ```

+We're going to *re-add* these in a minute... but with some different options.
+Now,
-I'll explain *why* we're deleting these soon.
-Now, go back to the installation
-page... and refresh so this shows our new environment.
-For the `var:set` command,
+go back to the installation page... and refresh... so this shows our new environment.
-select the `Non-master` environment.
-Copy the command, move over and paste:
+For the `var:set` command, select the `Non-master` environment.
+Copy the command,
+move over and paste:

 ```terminal-silent
 symfony var:set BLACKFIRE_SERVER_ID=XXXXXXX BLACKFIRE_SERVER_TOKEN=XXXXXX
 ```

-If we stopped now, it would mean that *every* deploy would use the new Non-Master
+If we stopped now, it would mean that *every* server would send its profiles to
-environment... which is note exactly what we want.
-But here's the trick: on the
+the new Non-Master environment... which is not exactly what we want.
+But here's
-install page, change to the "Production" Blackfire environment, and copy *its*
+the trick: on the install page, change to the "Production" Blackfire environment,
-command.
-We're going to *override* these variables, but *just* for the
+and copy *its* command.
+We're going to *override* these variables, but *just* on
-SymfonyCloud `master` environment.
+the SymfonyCloud `master` environment.

 Paste the command, then add `--env=master --env-level` so that the variables are
 used as "overrides" for *only* that environment.
 Finish with `--inheritable=false`
 so that when we create *new* SymfonyCloud environments, they don't inherit these
-variables from `master`: we want them to use the *original* value.
+variables from `master`: we want them to use the *original* values.

 ```terminal-silent
 symfony var:set BLACKFIRE_SERVER_ID=XXXXXXX BLACKFIRE_SERVER_TOKEN=XXXXXX \